WEUP-FM: History

-Ownership
+Ownership changes

 Viola Garrett decided to sell the station in 1987 after the death of her husband, Leroy.
 Later that year, Hundley Batts, Sr. and Dr. Virginia Caples, another married couple, assumed the ownership and operation of WEUP.
 They also acquired another station, WEUZ-FM (92.1 FM), licensed to Minor Hill, Tennessee, (just north of the Alabama border) and brought WEUP onto the FM broadcast airwaves.

-They operated WEUP & WEUZ-FM under the parent company name of Broadcast One.
+They operated WEUP and WEUZ-FM under the parent company name of Broadcast One.
 They continued to expand the station's audience by acquiring WHIY (1190 AM, now WEUV) and WXKI (103.1 FM, now WEUP-FM), both licensed to Moulton, Alabama, in 1989.
 The stations were sold to Hundley Batts and Virginia Caples as part of a two-station deal by Moulton Broadcasting Co.
 Inc. (WHIY) and Lawco FM Ltd. (WXKI).
 WEUV (1700 AM) was later added to the group of stations that are part of the WEUP broadcast family.

 The station was assigned the WEUP-FM call letters by the Federal Communications Commission on April 6, 2000.